11 Essential Owner-Operator Expenses

-- Renewal fees
+- Driver’s license renewal fees

-- Vehicle inspections
+- Vehicle inspections fees

 5. Insurance expenses

-Insurance is a category in which you’ll need to carefully weigh costs versus benefits.
+Insurance is a necessity but can range greatly in coverage expense.
 The more coverage you have, the higher your monthly premiums will be.
 But the less coverage you have, the more risk you are assuming.

 7. Food and drink expenses

-When you’re on the road, you have to eat.
-It may be tempting to pull into a truck stop for every meal, but the cost can add up quickly.
+When you’re on the road, you have to eat and without proper planning, the cost can add up quickly.
 Carriers can deduct a portion of your meals on the road from your taxes under a deduction known as per diem, but you’ll still want to keep your food budget reasonably low.

-Freight brokers match truckers with shippers, potentially providing you with a steady stream of loads to haul.
-This can be an excellent option, but it isn’t free.
-Every broker sets its own rates, but in general, you can expect to pay 10% to 20% of the gross margin on each load.
+Freight brokers can match you with more hauls.
+But their service comes at a price.
+If you choose to partner with a freight broker or brokers, be sure to properly vet their services, reputation, and cost.
+Every broker(age) sets their own rates, but in general you can expect to pay 10% to 20% of the gross margin on each load.

-Load board subscription
+9. Load board subscription

 With recourse factoring, the factoring service will make a reasonable attempt to collect on the invoice.
 But if it isn’t paid, you’re on the hook to pay back the factoring service and attempt to collect the debt yourself.
 Recourse factoring is typically less expensive since the factoring service is assuming less risk.

 Non-recourse factoring costs more, but it protects you from non-paying clients.
 Some factoring services only protect you if the client goes bankrupt, while others will cover the cost of virtually all non-payments.
 Non-recourse factoring costs more than recourse factoring, but you will assume less risk.

-Transportation management system (TMS) subscription
+11. Transportation management system (TMS) subscription